tobiasfinknet/reject/README.md

 **Add to &lt;environment>.rb**

-Basically you still have to write the conditions, when the request should be rejected on your own.
+Basically you still have to write the conditions for rejection on your own.
+The rest is handled by this gem.
 This example would deny access to all clients with IPs other than 127.0.0.1:

     config.middleware.use "Rack::Reject::Rejector" do |request|
       request.ip != "127.0.0.1"